CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/third-party-prerequisites.md

 Finally on screen resolutions, Crossknowledge recommends resolutions contained less than 858x575 px with a full screen button in the content.

+### Content mass upload

+It is possible too to upload your scorm / aicc / url / mp4 packages in bulk through the SFTP access of your platform.
+To do so :
+- File name will need to be a code that will be used in your metadata file. eg. VODE100.zip, TMEL318.mp4, XEIL678.pdf
+- For multilingual content, one package per language will be issued.
+Each content will be inside a folder named with the language.

+### Metadata format

+Content delivery should be linked with metadata file described below.
+The format should be a CSV flat file with comma delimeter encoded in UTF-8 w-out BOM.
+Column name is required.

+Column name | Description
+courseid | Content code
+locale | Content language (eg. fr-FR, en-GB, pt-BR) title | Content title description | Content description duration | Content duration authorid | Content author id - Author needs to be created first in client LMS keywords | Content tags or keywords separated by pipe (eg. Word "Pipe" Management) level | Content difficulty (1, 2 or 3) objectives | Content purpose/objective (text) detailedcontent | Content description details targetaudience | Content target audience thumbnail | 	Content url to thumbnails (Max.
+200.0 MB, Size: 640x360px) url | 	Content url, if content is weblink runtime | Content runtime (eg.youtube_learning_object_guid,aicc_learning_object_guid,automatic_text,E,file_lo_guid,zip_lo_guid,flash_learning_object_guid, link_lo_guid,SCORM,slideshare_lo_guid,telelangue_learning_object_guid,video_learning_object_guid) type | Content type (eg. Video, Interactive, Reading, Questionnaire, Website, Audio, work to Submit, in Class assessment, Picture, Doc to download) scoreisprogress | Content scorm option to save progress score variable (value = Y) themes | Content themes (eg. Theme1>Subtheme1 "Pipe" Theme2)

 ### Testing your Scorm packages

 Please contact your system integration consultant to open you a sandbox in order to test your contents